Ipukema/GO-Bot/README.md

 ## Premium Pokemon GO Bot
 This repository will continue to offer the free, open source version of MyGOBot.
 For updates and a premium botting experience (trial is available) please visit MyGOBot at the link below.

+We offer the most advanced and up to date Pokemon GO bot on the market.
+Developed using the most up to date technologies, it’s safe to stay MyGOBot will continue being stable with consistent functionality for the foreseeable future.

 MyGOBot - Leaders In Pokemon GO Automation : https://mygobot.org/

 ## Donations